nino-b/Namaste-React/assignments/episode03/assignment.md

 <h1>Role of ```type``` attribute in script tag.
 What options can we use there?</h1>

 Indicates browser what type of script is being used:
-- text/javascript: The default type for scripts in HTML5.
-Explicitly setting the type attribute to this value is often unnecessary unless you need to ensure compatibility with older browsers.
+- text/javascript: The default type.
+Explicitly setting is often unnecessary unless you need to ensure compatibility with older browsers.
 Scripts with this type are treated as JavaScript.
 - module: Used for JavaScript modules.
-Scripts with type="module" are treated as ECMAScript modules.
+Scripts are treated as ECMAScript modules.
 Among other features, modules support import and export syntax to include or provide functionalities from/to other modules.

 Less commonly used:
-- text/plain: Scripts with this type are treated as data blocks rather than executable scripts.
+- text/plain: Scripts are treated as data blocks rather than executable scripts.
 This can be useful for embedding non-executable code within HTML for demonstration purposes or when the code should be ignored by the browser.
 - application/javascript and application/ecmascript: These types are technically correct per MIME type standards and should be treated as JavaScript by browsers.

-<h1>&lbrace;TitleComponent&rbrace; vs &lbrace;&lt;TitleComponent/&gt;&rbrace; vs &lbrace;&lt;TitleComponent&gt;&lt;/TitleComponent&gt;&rbrace; in JSX</h1>
+<h1>&lbrace;TitleComponent()&rbrace; vs &lt;TitleComponent/&gt;; vs &lt;TitleComponent&gt;&lt;/TitleComponent&gt; in JSX</h1>

+- <b>&lbrace;TitleComponent()&rbrace;</b> - Manually invoking function component (not usually done).
+- <b>&lt;TitleComponent/&gt;</b> - Using Self-Closing-Tag (commonly used).
+Used to render a component that doesn't contain children.
+- <b>&lt;TitleComponent&gt;&lt;/TitleComponent&gt;</b> - Used to render a component that contains children.